thelia-modules/PayzenEmbedded/Readme.md

 ## Use

-To use the Payzen module, you must first configure it.
-To do this, go to your back office, Modules tab, and activate the Payzen module.
-Then click on "Configure" on the line of the module, and fill in the Required information, which you will find in your Payzen Cash Management Tool - &gt; Settings - &gt; Shops -&gt; *your shop*
+To use the PayZen module, you must first configure it.
+To do this, go to your back office, Modules tab, and activate the PayZen module.
+Then click on "Configure" on the line of the module, and fill in the Required information, which you will find in your PayZen Cash Management Tool - &gt; Settings - &gt; Shops -&gt; *your shop*

-During the module test phase, you can define the IP addresses that will be allowed to use the module in the front office, so as not to let your customers pay for their orders with Payzen during the test phase.
+During the module test phase, you can define the IP addresses that will be allowed to use the module in the front office, so as not to let your customers pay for their orders with PayZen during the test phase.
 Once the module is in production, you can also restrict the IPs allowed to pay with the module with the "Restricted Production" mode.

 ## Return URL

-For your orders to automatically go to paid status when your customers have paid their orders, you must Enter a **Return URL** in your Payzen back-office.
+For your orders to automatically go to paid status when your customers have paid their orders, you must Enter a **Return URL** in your PayZen back-office.

 This address is formed as follows: `https://www.yoursite.com/payzen-embedded/ipn-callback` For example, for the `thelia.net` site, the address in test mode and in production mode would be:` https://www.thelia.net/payzen-embedded/ipn-callback`.

-You will find the exact address to use in your Thelia back-office, on the Payzen module configuration page.
+You will find the exact address to use in your Thelia back-office, on the PayZen module configuration page.

-To set up this return URL go to your Payzen Cash Management Tool -&gt; Settings -&gt;
+To set up this return URL go to your PayZen Cash Management Tool -&gt; Settings -&gt;
 Shops -&gt; *your shop*, and copy / paste your return URL into the fields "*Shop return URL in test mode*" and "*Return URL of the store in production mode*".

 ## Front Office Integration

 Most of the integration is done via hooks.
-The module defines a specific payment page, which allows Embedded form display: `PayzenEmbedded/templates/frontOffice/default/payzen-embedded/embedded-payment-page.html`
+The module defines a specific payment page, which allows Embedded form display: `PayZenEmbedded/templates/frontOffice/default/payzen-embedded/embedded-payment-page.html`

 You can style this page to match your specific template.